MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-challenge-types.md

 ms.topic: concept-article
 ms.date: 02/29/2024

-#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native authentication's email OTP API that in Microsoft Entra ID for customers supports.
+#Customer intent: As a dev, devops, I want to learn about native authentication challenge types, so that I can use them to notify Microsoft Entra about the authentication methods that my app supports.
 ---

 # Native authentication challenge types